molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 `findEl` returns a `DebugElement` with an `attributes` property.
 This object contains all attributes set by the template.
-We expect that the attribute `aria-required="true"` is present.
+We expect the attribute `aria-required="true"` to be present.

 <aside class="margin-note" markdown="1">
   `aria-errormessage`